BartMassey/cs201/digraphs/README.md

 ## Coding Style

-Please name your program `prtest.c`.
+Please name your main program `digraphs.c`.
 Your program must be formatted according to the course coding guidelines.
 It must be valid C11 and compile without warnings or errors.

 The code should be as clear and readable as you can make it: the graders and TAs are going to read a *lot* of programs,